AnkitJha13/Calculator/README.md

 This is a simple calculator project built using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Website Link
-You can access the Random Quote Generator by following this link : [Random Quote Generator](https://ankitjha13.github.io/Calculator/)
+You can access the Random Quote Generator by following this link : [Calculator](https://ankitjha13.github.io/Calculator/)

 # Features